Table Of Contents

 Use Google Analytics to get a picture of your current average dwell time.
 Depending on your industry or niche, the ideal number will vary greatly but shoot for getting it as high as possible.
 Seven minutes or more is reasonably outstanding.
 Less than two minutes signifies you need to make improvements.
 Here are some of the things you can do to improve your dwell time.

 - Use internal links intelligently.
 When you can direct users to more of your content, your dwell time increases.
-Place at least three to five relevant internal links in each post.

 - Get to the point.
 Cut down your article introductions if they are longer than five or six sentences.
 Readers click on your content for the information they are promised in the title.
 If you don’t deliver quickly, they are more likely to lose interest.